A step-by-step guide - Chemical damage tool

 Select Modules from the start-up page and then select Incorrect relative humidity or Incorrect temperature as agents of deterioration.
 A list of deterioration processes for which risk may be quantitatively assessed by means of available tools is displayed.
 Select the Chemical degradation tool.

+Alternatively, select Tools in the upper menu line and select the Chemical degradation tool from the list.
 The list of data sets available for calculations is displayed with the average levels of relative humidity and temperature over the period covered by the data.
 You can view plots of each data set by selecting Graph.
 From the list, select one or more data sets to perform calculations.
-You can select between three ways of obtaining quantitative measures of climate-induced chemical damage risk to materials for the environmental data contained in the uploaded data set:
+You can select between five ways of obtaining quantitative measures of climate-induced chemical damage risk to materials for the environmental data contained in the uploaded data set:

 Relative lifetimes